Don't like to read?

-Taking into consideration that the orchestrators of the Constitution decreed there must be a secondary system in place to assure the President of the United States is fit to serve and the lack of voter participation, it appears the Electoral College is an essential part of the system.
+Considering that the orchestrators of the Constitution decreed there must be a secondary system in place to assure the President of the United States is fit to serve and the lack of voter participation, it appears the Electoral College is an essential part of the system.

 Electoral College Deliberates State-by-State

 News of this tampering creates a unique situation for the Electoral College.
 Since President-elect Trump benefitted from Russia’s interference, it is possible the electors may decide to vote against the president-elect.
-The main reason this could happen is as Hamilton explained in “Federalist No. 69,” the president may not be accused of treason or bribery without being impeached, prosecuted, and punished.
+The main reason this could happen is, as Hamilton explained in “Federalist No. 69,” the president may not be accused of treason or bribery without being impeached, prosecuted, and punished.

 Therefore, this session for the Electoral College is far from typical and not simply a formality.
 Some electors are bound by law to vote as the overall state voted.
 This year, they might choose not to follow that law.
-It will be easier for those not legally held to those regulations; perhaps.
+It will be easier for those not legally held to those regulations, perhaps.